Crossing drill: Shooting and defending crosses

 You will need half of an actual football pitch, 14 cones, and 4 to 6 balls minimum.
 Set the circuit as shown in the picture below.

 This drill works best with 6 players, but you could involve a few more players.
 You can also have two groups and run this drill in both halves of the field.
-Use this drill as a link between your warm-up and a global training exercise.
+Use this drill to link your warm-up and a global training exercise.

 Drill created with Tactics Manager